-Seeking to publicise the key issues for the soil science community
+1. Seeking to publicise the key issues for the soil science community

-We will have delivered a clear legacy from the World Congress including a wider range of active stakeholders and increased resources available to members and non-members.
+By 2025, we will have delivered a clear legacy from the World Congress including a wider range of active stakeholders and increased resources available to members and non-members.
 We will use our journals and website as mechanisms to deliver this.
 We will have become a key contact for UK media on soil-related issues and our science and guidance notes will have expanded into valuable resources for members and stakeholders.

-Our journals will be recognised as two of the leading international journals relating to soil.
+By 2030, our journals will be recognised as two of the leading international journals relating to soil.
 We will have become a key contact for international media on soil-related issues and we will expand our guidance and science notes to provide context for an international audience.
 Our website will include greater guidance and information aimed at scientific and non-scientific audiences.

-Promoting change through knowledge exchange across all aspects of soil science
+2. Promoting change through knowledge exchange across all aspects of soil science

-We will be continuing to provide evidencebased information to policymakers at a national level and have become a contact for governments and stakeholders on soil science issues.
+By 2025, we will be continuing to provide evidence-based information to policymakers at a national level and have become a contact for governments and stakeholders on soil science issues.
 We will provide dedicated forums for our members to discuss policy and best-practice issues, allowing us to develop recommendations combining academic and practical perspectives.

-We will be providing evidence-based information to policymakers at an international level and will take a pro-active approach in responding to international consultations.
+By 2030, we will be providing evidence-based information to policymakers at an international level and will take a pro-active approach in responding to international consultations.
 International stakeholders will seek out our dedicated member forums as advisory groups across the breadth of soil activities.

-Hosting conferences and meetings focused on soils
+3. Hosting conferences and meetings focused on soils